mbahdokek/GTAVTurboFix/README.md

 =====================
 - Updated for 3095 (3179 still works)

-Forked from ikt32, Check the original for more info !!!
+Forked from ikt32, Check the original for more info

-Please read this all before downloading
+!Please read all of this before downloading!
+Downloads is on this right side (search for Releases)  >>>>>>>

 Showcase: